 US border agents will not speak to lawmakers about girl's death

-U.S. Border Patrol agents who detained a 7-year-old Guatemalan migrant girl who later died in federal custody will not speak with U.S. lawmakers investigating her death, the U.S. Department of Homeland Security said on Monday, citing their union membership.

-REUTERS: U.S. Border Patrol agents who detained a 7-year-old Guatemalan migrant girl who later died in federal custody will not speak with U.S. lawmakers investigating her death, the U.S. Department of Homeland Security said on Monday, citing their union membership.
+NEW MEXICO: US Border Patrol agents who detained a seven-year-old Guatemalan migrant girl who later died in federal custody will not speak with US lawmakers investigating her death, the US Department of Homeland Security said on Monday (Dec 17), citing their union membership.

 Caal's death fuelled criticism of President Donald Trump's immigration policies from Democrats and migrant advocates.